 “Oh.
 Do you walk home?”

 We are walking down the hallway.
 I don’t know how to get back to my locker from here.
-I sat in Math thinking about all the ways I can get lost just looking for my locker, or maybe I will just go home, or maybe: Circles of thoughts will kill me and I will just be a dead no tooth girl.
+I had been sitting in Math thinking of all the ways I would get lost just looking for my locker eventually just going home, or maybe: Circles of thoughts will kill me and I will just be a dead no tooth girl.

 I use the Starbucks app on my phone to buy a coffee.